Skip to Content

 The shamrock is closely tied to St. Patrick and it’s one of the more notable symbols of Ireland.
 Although you see this tradition less and less these days, it’s one with plenty of memories for me.

-6. St. Patrick’s Day pilgrimages
+6. Taking part in a St. Patrick’s Day pilgrimage

 Croagh Patrick